Introduction

 Formation and early success on the charts

 The origins of B.T.
-Express came from King Davis House Rockers, a Brooklyn, New York dance band who became part of the “Brooklyn sound” during the early 1970s.
-Three of King Davis’ members — Richard Thompson (guitars), Bill Risbrook (tenor sax) and Carlos Ward (alto sax) — went on to form Madison Street Express along with Louis Risbrook (bass), Dennis Rowe (percussions), Terrell Wood (drums), and Barbara Wood (vocals).
+Express came from King Davis House Rockers, a Brooklyn, New York dance band that became part of the “Brooklyn sound” during the early 1970s.
+Three of King Davis’ members — Richard Thompson (guitars), Bill Risbrook (tenor sax), and Carlos Ward (alto sax) — went on to form Madison Street Express along with Louis Risbrook (bass), Dennis Rowe (percussions), Terrell Wood (drums), and Barbara Wood (vocals).

 Madison Street Express then met with producer Jeff Lane who also became a member.
 He helped the band sign a record deal at Roadshow Records where they recorded “Do It (‘Til You’re Satisfied),” which was written by Billy Nichols.
 They shopped the record to several labels until they found Scepter Records, who accepted it and decided to distribute it as a single.
 It was also Scepter who also suggested that they change their name to B.T.
 Express (short for Brooklyn Transit Express).
 Production company Roadshow became Scepter’s subsidiary label and would release some of B.T.
 Express’ material.